munificent/craftinginterpreters/book/the-lox-language.md

 </aside>

 One arithmetic operator is actually *both* an infix and a prefix one.
-The `-` operator can also be used to negate a number:
+The `-` operator can also be used to negate a number.

 ```lox
 -negateMe;